 We take drinking water seriously and have qualified conscientious individuals on our staff who review the analysis and confirm the result if it is concerning around the maximum contaminant levels.

 The water quality information presented in the tables is from the most recent round of testing done according to the regulations.
 All data shown were collected during the last calendar year unless otherwise noted in the tables.

 We again wish to thank the customers who allow us to sample at their home every month to ensure water quality.
 We appreciate your assistance in allowing us to do our job well.
 The last several years have been challenging enough and drinking water is essential.
 Each year Mother Nature presents further challenges.
 We continue to ask you to help us help you by doing your part to keep the water safe when making its way to your tap.
 Each autumn check your service connection and get the heat tape ready and working properly for a cold winter.
 Make sure the connection through your skirting is easy to get into during deep freezes and piles of snow.
 Please report low pressure and wet spots you notice in your yard.
-Check your outside hose bib or spigot to make sure it isn't frozen, leaking or broken.
+Check your outside hose bib or spigot often to make sure it isn't frozen, leaking or broken.
 We appreciate conservation during dry times as well.
 Check your home regularly for leaks.
 This includes all fixtures especially the toilet that will make a sound when the bowl is continuously filling.
 When we save a little, we save a lot.
 Also, please do not put fat, oil or grease and other material down your sinks or drains.
 Please reuse a can or glass jar for all cooking grease and dispose of it with the household trash.

+Water Source Information

-Water Source Information: Your water comes from:
+Your water comes from:

-Source Name Source Water Type WELL Ground Water
+Source Name Source Water Type WELL Groundwater

 The State of Vermont Water Supply Rule requires Public Community Water Systems to develop a Source Protection Plan.
 This plan delineates a source protection area for our system and identifies potential and actual sources of contamination.
-Our SPP was updated on April 10, 2020.
-Please let us know if you wish to see the Plan.
+Our Plan was approved on January 29, 2025.
+Please see the educational letter and source protection area Map at the end of this Report.